ConnorSweeneyDev/SimpleGameEngine/readme.md

 ### ResourceGenerator
-Go to the [releases](https://github.com/ConnorSweeneyDev/ResourceGenerator/releases) page and download the `ResourceGenerator-Minimal.zip` file for the version you want.
+Go to the [releases](https://github.com/ConnorSweeneyDev/ResourceGenerator/releases) page and download the `ResourceGenerator-Light.zip` file for the version you want.
 Extract it and replace the contents of the `external/ResourceGenerator` directory with the contents of the extracted folder.

 ### SDL
-Go to the [releases](https://github.com/libsdl-org/SDL/releases) page and download the desired release.
+Go to the [releases](https://github.com/libsdl-org/SDL/releases) page and download the desired release's source code.
 Extract it and replace all of the existing files and folders in the `external/SDL2` directory with the contents of the extracted folder.

-### Glad/KHR
+### Glad
-Go through the [installation](https://glad.dav1d.de/) for glad/KHR to get a zip file, put `glad.h` in the `external/include/glad` directory and `khrplatform.h` in the `external/include/KHR` directory.
-Then put `glad.c` in the `external/source/glad` directory.
+Go through the [installation](https://glad.dav1d.de/) for glad to get a zip file, extract it and replace all of the existing files and folders in the `external/glad` directory with the contents of the extracted folder.

 ### GLM
-Go to the [releases](https://github.com/g-truc/glm/releases) page and download the one you want, extract it and replace the contents of the `external/include/glm` directory with the contents of the `glm` directory in the extracted folder.
+Go to the [releases](https://github.com/g-truc/glm/releases) page and download the light zip file for the one you want, extract it and replace the contents of the `external/glm/include` directory with the contents of the extracted zip file.
 You can delete the `CMakeLists.txt`, `copying.txt`, `glm.cppm` and `detail/glm.cpp` files as they are not needed.